IBM/code-engine-python-sdk/README_FIRST.md

 This will generate a collection of Python source files which you will need to include in your SDK project, in a directory with your package name.

 You'll find instructions on how to do this on the [generator repository wiki](https://github.ibm.com/CloudEngineering/openapi-sdkgen/wiki/Usage-Instructions).

+Set the ouput location for the generated files to the root directory of the project.
+If the `apiPackage` configuration option in your API definition matches the SDK/Package name of of the directory that holds your services (initially named "mysdk"), the generated files will be generated in that directory.

 #### 4. Test your SDK
 SDK tests are organized into *unit* and *integration* tests, which live in `test/unit/` and `test/integration/`, respectively.
 Unit tests mock the request framework and test that request objects are constructed properly.
 Integration tests make requests to live service instances and test that the SDK works as intended from end to end.